Shyam-pi/Camera-Calibration/README.md

 # Camera Calibration

+**Note**: This project was done as a part of the course ENPM673 - Perception for Autonomous Robots in Spring 2023 at the University of Maryland, College Park.

 ## Project Overview
 This repository contains the code and documentation for 2 different pipelines for calibrating two different cameras, one using a Direct Linear Transform and the other using inbuilt OpenCV functions